gramado/mz119/README.md

 ## What is Gramado?

-Gramado (c) is a 32bit multithreaded operating system.
+Gramado (c) is a 32 bit multithreaded operating system.

 ## Compiling Gramado on Linux.

-Linux 4.20.7-1-MANJARO x86_64
+Linux 5.3.18-1-MANJARO x86_64

-gcc (GCC) 8.2.1
+gcc (GCC) 9.2.0

-GNU ld (GNU Binutils) 2.31.1
+GNU ld (GNU Binutils) 2.33.1

 NASM version 2.14.02 compiled on Nov 15 2018

 ## VHD

-You can run the VHD on Oracle Virtual Box.
+You can run the VHD on Oracle Virtual Box and qemu.
+$ make qemu-test

 ## Testing

-Please, give me some feedback.
+Please, give us some feedback.

 ## More information